icco/resume/resume.md

 ## Background

 I am a software developer with an interest in communication and design.
-I enjoy experimenting with new things to expand my knowledge and I believe that creating ways for people to share knowledge is one of the greatest goals for mankind.
+I enjoy experimenting with new things and I believe that creating ways for people to share knowledge is one of the greatest goals for mankind.

 I am an Eagle Scout and in my free time I enjoy contributing to open source projects, hiking, reading and listening to music.

-My goal is to obtain a software development job at a small company, focusing on launching and building software for the web.

 ## Education